 - Close proximity to various activities including game drives (Mosi-oa-Tunya National Park), boat cruises on the Zambezi, whitewater rafting, micro lighting, helicopter rides over the falls, etc.

 - On the slopes of the Menengai Crater, it is the only highland course in Kenya.
 One can admire the coral pink flamingos of the nearby lake (Lake Nakuru), and the distant Rift Vally escarpments.

 - Best views on the 8th and 18th holes.

 Rössmund Desert Golf Resort & Lodge – Swakopmund, Namibia

 - 18-hole golf course (Par 72) that lies at the dry riverbed of the Swakop River, in the middle of the Namib desert.

 - One of only five all-grass desert golf courses in the world.

-- Resident springbok of the Namib and morning duets of the desert shrike are a daily treat for the eyes and senses.
+- Resident springbok of the Namib and morning duets of the desert shrike are a daily treat for the senses.

 - 18-hole course (Par 74).

 - Rated among the top 10 golf courses in South Africa.